89.1201 - State Policy (Updated February 10, 2025)

 (5) any disciplinary actions taken against the student under TEC, Chapter 37, Subchapter A (Alternative Settings for Behavior Management).

-(l) The student's permanent record shall contain documentation of all actions impacting the emergent bilingual student.
+(l) The student's permanent record shall contain documentation of all actions impacting the EB student.

 (1) Documentation shall include: